 In the last six years since completing active duty service, I’ve served thousands of business people, coaches, and athletes while working with dozens of businesses, and collegiate and professional athletic teams.

 I’ve had the tremendous good fortune of working as a contributor and researcher at the University of Pennsylvania, Wharton School at the Mission Critical Team Institute.
-I’ve presented on team cohesion and leadership at the annual Wharton People Analytics Conference, and am a siting US Naval Academy Trustee for Athletic and Scholarship Programs.
+I’ve presented on team cohesion and leadership at the annual Wharton People Analytics Conference, and am a sitting US Naval Academy Trustee for Athletic and Scholarship Programs.

 Also since completing active duty service I’ve served as the Executive Director of Carry the Load in Dallas, TX, a national 501(c)3, as a board member at Tip of the Spear, a veteran-focused non-profit, and member of the Station Foundation’s veteran transition programs.